Q: Do you help clients find additional social services and financial assistance?

 Q. How do clients get to the food pantry?

-A. Most of clients get to us by car and shared riding of some sort.
+A. Most clients get to us by car and shared riding of some sort.
 A lot of clients will carpool with family and friends.
 The pantry is near COTA bus lines #3 and #5.

 Q. I have a physical disability or I am otherwise unable to get to the pantry; how can I get food?

 A. If you can’t get out to the food pantry we allow case managers and clients to pick up for other clients.
 Please complete and sign a proxy form prior to your visit.
+We do not offer a delivery service.

 Q. How many clients do you serve?